Tiegris/KonstrainR/main/DemoApp/Demo.md

 ```log
 Error from server: error when creating "k8s/test-policy.yaml": admission webhook "only-internal-registry.btieger.me" denied the request: All images must be from the company registry.
 ```

+This error shows that our rule works and is enforced.

+This is the end of the demo.
+In this demo we saw the basic capabilities of the Konstrainer platform, some use-cases, and how to create our own rules.